What is a cooperative (or co-op)?

 Membership conveys many benefits!
 In addition to having a voice in decisions related to the store by selecting Board members, joining the Board or committees, there are both pre-and post-opening benefits.
 Prior to the store opening, member-owners may participate in educational programs and workshops, receive member discounts or special benefits through local businesses, and attend benefit events either for free or at a reduced member rate.
 Once the store has opened for business, member-owners may receive annual rebates, based on their purchases, in profitable years.
 But, most importantly, member-owners make possible a community-owned grocery store that supports our local, rural economy.

 Why is it important to build membership before the store opens?

 Who are the member-owners of the Lovettsville Cooperative Market?

 Our member-owners are food consumers (and some local producers) who live in Lovettsville, Brunswick, and surrounding communities, such as Waterford, Hamilton, and Lucketts, Virginia, as well as Knoxville and Jefferson, Maryland, and even nearby parts of West Virginia.
 Members share a common desire to bring a community-scale, high-quality food store to Lovettsville in order to serve our market area and support our community.

 Will only members be allowed to shop at the Lovettsville Co-op?

-Anyone, members and non-members alike, will be able to shop at the Lovettsville Cooperative Market; however, only Co-op member-owners will be eligible for end-of-year patronage rebates and participate in Co-op governance.
+Anyone, members and non-members alike, will be able to shop at the Lovettsville Cooperative Market.

 Has a location for the store been identified?

 dWill the Co-op support or compete with local farmers’ markets?

 Experience around the country indicates that food Co-ops and farmers’ markets not only co-exist successfully, but also strengthen each other.
 Both Co-ops and farmers’ markets promote fresh, local products and a healthy food culture.
-Whereas, farmers’ markets are often seasonal operations (such as the Lovettsville Co-op Seasonal Market that serves our community from June to September), Co-ops provide a consistent outlet for farmers to sell their produce and products year-round.
+Whereas, farmers’ markets are often seasonal operations (such as the Lovettsville Co-op Seasonal Market that served our community from June to September for several years), Co-ops provide a consistent outlet for farmers to sell their produce and products year-round.